kriskowal/gtor/README.md

 reactivity.
 Rather, Rx conflates all reactive primitives into a single Observable type that can perform any role.
+Just as an array is an exemplar of an entire taxonomy of collections, promises, streams, and observables are merely representatives of their class of reactive primitives.
 As the common paraphrase of Einstein goes, everything should be made as simple as possible, but no simpler.